SamiraMHosseini/cpp-static-polymorphism-with-CRTP/README.md

 We create various character types that each implement a specific attack method.
 We then have two template functions triggerAttackActionRef and triggerAttackActionPtr that can accept a reference and a pointer to any Character<T> respectively.
 These functions call the performAttack method on the passed character, which internally uses CRTP to call the appropriate executeAttack method on the actual derived class.

+# Advantages of CRTP:

+Compile-time Polymorphism: More efficient code without the overhead of virtual functions.

+Type Safety: Errors caught at compile-time instead of runtime.

+No Virtual Table: Saves memory by avoiding the overhead of the virtual table.

+# Disadvantages of CRTP:

+Code Complexity: CRTP can make code harder to read and maintain.

+Limited to Compile-time: Doesn't support runtime polymorphism.

+Inflexibility: Once a base class is set in CRTP, it cannot change.

+Increase in Binary Size: May lead to larger binary size due to separate copies of code for different template parameters.

+Inheritance Limitation: A class can't inherit the same base class template more than once with different template arguments.